How To Calculate Watts Per Hour For Each Electronic Device

 Before building your solar panel system, you need to estimate how many watt hours per day you will be using.
 First, make a list of all your electronics, and calculate the usage for each device.
-Record your answers in our worksheet.
+Record your answers in our solar calculator.

 How do you calculate how many watt per hour something uses?
 Not every device lists this in the same way.
 Below are four examples of estimating power usage.